Featured Articles ➔

 As we spend more time indoors, Vitamin D deficiencies are becoming more common.
+Can you overcome vitamin D deficiency with essential oils?
+Which essential oils can help with vitamin D deficiency?
 Check out these natural ways to help boost your vitamin D levels for a healthier you!

 What Is Vitamin D?

 Also known as the “sunshine vitamin”, vitamin D is one of the most crucial vitamins your body needs for your well-being.
 This fat-soluble vitamin performs numerous bodily functions and is required for all sorts of cellular processes.
 There are three types of vitamin D - vitamin D1, vitamin D2, and vitamin D3.

 Being outdoors comes in handy, as exposing yourself to sunlight naturally produces vitamin D. If staying indoors isn’t getting you enough sun exposure, you can intake vitamin D from various foods, multivitamin and dietary supplements, or by absorbing essential oils (hint, more on that below).
 Especially during the winter months, it can be tough to obtain enough vitamin D while wearing more layers and less sunlight exposure.